ashwinkannoth/AWSomeBuilder/README.md

 ## Next Steps & Testing
 The functionality of this architecture can be tested in various ways.
 The following list contains a few suggested methods:

+- Test the Firehose delivery stream by sending demo data to the S3 bucket.
+Instructions can be found [here](https://docs.aws.amazon.com/firehose/latest/dev/test-drive-firehose.html).
+- Terminate an EC2 instance to observe how the ASG reacts.
+- Use Athena to query the VPC flowlogs found in S3.
+Instructions and tips can be found [here](https://docs.aws.amazon.com/athena/latest/ug/vpc-flow-logs.html).
+- Connect to individual EC2 instances using Systems Manager Session Manager.
+Experiment with EFS and Aurora DB.
 - Connect your repository to AWS CodeCommit by following the instructions [here](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html).
 Once a commit has been made and pushed, you can observe the pipeline progress using AWS CodePipeline.
+A sample web page has been provided in this repository.
+It is designed with two files, one which requires authentication via Cognito.
+- When accessing the website created via the CodePipeline, click the link to the Secret Page.
+Authenticate via Cognito to access this page.

+## Contact